LongZhai/Web_Crawling/README.md

 Shooting Alert extracts shooting news from a specific website

 In most cases, you know what you are looking for, and it's a few clicks away.
 These two examples can be combined to make a powerful tool.
 For example, you want to extract someone 's profile and analyze his/her Facebook behavior who said some words in a Messager group.

+If you want to interact with a dynamic webpage, which relies on Javascript/php, and download updating information, you can see [another example](https://github.com/LongZhai/travel_guide)